-SDDC
+SDDC Plus One

-Single device data correction (SDDC) organizes data in a single bundle (x4/x8 DRAM).
+Single Device Data Correction (SDDC) organizes data in a single bundle (x4/x8 DRAM).
 If any or all the bits become corrupted, corrections occur.
 The x4 condition is corrected on all cases.
 The x8 condition is corrected only if the system is in Lockstep Mode.
+The options are Disable and Enable.